Make-Up (American band): Recordings

 During the Make-Up's five years of activity, they released four studio albums, a live album, a compilation of singles and B-sides, and a number of singles and splits.
 A posthumous live album was also released in 2006.
 The band was also the subject of the short film Blue is Beautiful by James Schneider, later repackaged as part of In Film/On Video in 2006.

 While the Make-Up released both "live" and "studio" records, their recordings were all created with an eye to spontaneity.
 Most studio songs were cut as they occurred to the group at that moment.
 Therefore, the Make-Up's studio records were in a sense, quite "live".

 The Make-Up's first release in 1995 was "Blue is Beautiful", a 7-inch single released on the band's own Black Gemini Records–a label which only released a handful of the Make-Up's releases, many of which used a characteristically simple single-color album sleeve.
 Their second and third releases were also 7-inch singles: a split with the Meta-Matics, again on Black Gemini, and another split with Slant 6 on Time Bomb Records.

 The band's first full-length studio album, Destination: Love - Live!
 At Cold Rice, was released in 1996.
 The album was touted as a live release, though it was actually recorded in a studio with "live" sounds added into the mix later.
 In 1997, the band released two more albums less than a month apart: After Dark, a live-recording from London, and Sound Verite, a studio album.
 The two albums shared a number of tracks, recorded either live or in-studio.
 The same year the Make-Up released "Free Arthur Lee," a 7-inch single promoting the release from jail of Love singer Arthur Lee, who was incarcerated in 1996.
 Also in 1997, the Make-Up were the subject of James Schneider's fictionalized tour-documentary Blue is Beautiful.

 The following year, The Make-Up released their fourth studio album, In Mass Mind, as well as a split 7-inch with Scottish band Lungleg.
 In 1999, the Make-Up released I Want Some, a compilation album of previous singles and B-sides.
 A month later, the band released what would be their fifth and final studio album Save Yourself.

 A posthumous live album, Untouchable Sound, was released in 2006 by Drag City and Sea Note.
 The album included the addition of Alex Minoff on guitar.
-The same year, Dischord Records released In Film/On Video, a DVD collection of live performances, music videos, and Blue is Beautiful.